cortexlabs/cortex/docs/clusters/aws/install.md

 # SSL certificate ARN (only necessary when using a custom domain)
 ssl_certificate_arn:

+# List of IAM policies to authorize the management of your AWS resources for your Cortex Operator and APIs
+iam_policy_arns: ["arn:aws:iam::aws:policy/AmazonS3FullAccess"]

 # primary CIDR block for the cluster's VPC
 vpc_cidr: 192.168.0.0/16
 ```